Ear Surgery Experts on Long Island

 Because of Dr. Gallagher’s experience she is also able to incorporate multiple techniques to customize the operation for each patients needs and desired outcome.

 Thinking about ear surgery?
-Contact Island Plastic Surgery to schedule a free consultation with one of our trusted plastic surgeons today!
+Contact Island Plastic Surgery to schedule a consultation with one of our trusted plastic surgeons today!